tongvanlinh/libQuotient/CONTRIBUTING.md

 use `// clang-format off` and `// clang-format on` to protect them.

 Most fundamental things from `.clang-format`:
-* Our style is based on that of Webkit: 4-space indents, no tabs, no trailing spaces, no empty lines at the end of the file.
+* Our style is based on that of Qt: 4-space indents, no tabs, no trailing spaces, no empty lines at the end of the file.
 If you see code that doesn't follow this, fix it on the spot, thank you.
 * Prefer keeping lines within 100 characters.
 Slight overflows are ok if that helps readability.
+* Historically, pointer/reference alignment has been left (`auto& var`) but since Quotient 0.10 it will gradually switch to right (`auto &var`), to align with Qt and KDE formatting rules.

-Ideally, just use `clang-format` to format lines.
+* Aside from the above, we're rather lenient on formatting; but ideally, please use `clang-format` to format your code.

 ### API conventions